meepen/salien-bot/README.md

 It should be running now!

-### Tile selection
+### Tile Selection

-By default it will scour all available planets and get the highest exp rewards from difficult tiles, if you don't want this, run the bot with
+This version, by default, will scour all available planets and get the highest EXP rewards from difficult tiles; if you don't want this, run the bot with:
 ```
 node headless --care-for-planet
 ```

-## Userscript mode

-Salien bot is a WIP for the Salien Minigame that came out for Steam Summer Sale 2018.

-I picked this up because it reminded me of a challenge in programming I had before.
-I won't be manipulating any state, just injecting mouse clicks and other button presses.

-To use, copy and paste index.user.js in console, or use GreaseMonkey or TamperMonkey and visit https://github.com/meepen/salien-bot/raw/master/index.user.js

-Also, a note: playing this game AT ALL will not net you better rewards!
-It's only the time you have been on the page.
-No need to waste computer resources :)

-### Tile selection

-The tile select code focuses on levelling up to level 13 on hard tiles; after you hit level 9 it will try and target the highest progress tile
+This will make the bot only use the last planet which you were on and allows you to select the planet for the bot to focus on by first logging onto the Steam website and selecting a planet.